-Red Herring prospectus refers to the preliminary prospectus which is filled by the company with SEC generally with respect to the initial public offering by the company that contains the information of the operation of the company but does not include details of the prices at which securities are issued and their numbers.
+Red Herring prospectus refers to the preliminary prospectus filled by the company with SEC generally concerning the initial public offering by the company that contains the information of the company’s operation.
+Still, it does not include details of the prices at which securities are issued and their numbers.

-A disclosure is made in red letters that the company will not attempt to sell the securities prior to the approval of the SEC and hence the name ‘Red Herring’.
+A disclosure is made in red letters that the company will not attempt to sell the securities before the approval of the SEC and hence the name ‘Red Herring.’

 Let us check how such information is disclosed in the Red Herring Prospectus of Twitter, Inc. The information in this preliminary prospectus is not complete and may be changed.
+This preliminary prospectus is not an offer to sell, nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
 These securities may not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
-This preliminary prospectus is not an offer to sell nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.

-Not only the initial prospectus but the following drafts submitted to the SEC for obtaining the approval for public release may be included in the broad term, Red Herring.
+The initial prospectus and the subsequent drafts submitted to the SEC for obtaining approval for public release may be included in the broad term, Red Herring.

 Broad Contents of Red Herring Prospectus (RHP)

 - About the company

 - Disclosure of any option agreementOption AgreementThe option agreement is a legally binding contract between two parties, one seller and the other buyer of the option, in which one party has the right but not the obligation to buy or sell the asset and each party's responsibilities to the other, which must be honored until either party exits the agreement.

 - Net proceedsNet ProceedsNet proceeds are the final amount of money that a seller is entitled to receive with the disposal of an asset less all the related expenses like commission, fees that are already paid, and calculated by deducting all the selling costs from the sale price of an asset. to the issuing company